Rhythm of Happiness General Talk (Part 2)

 Rinpoche says that he speaks from experience since he was angry as a young man.
 But he noticed that aspect and knew he wanted to improve.
 So he used the techniques he taught in the first part of this teaching.
 He created space, then he focused on his breath.
 And then he reflected on how his anger arose and what it did to him.

 Pride can be based upon looks, education, wealth, family, or many other things.
 Pride is also very situational.
 It depends upon where we are and who we are with.
 Pride means we look down on others.

 Jealousy burns us internally.
 It means we are not happy inside.
 Watch it carefully.
 It often accompanies our attachments and it is not healthy.
 Don’t misunderstand.
 A little competitive mind is good because it brings the desire to improve.
 But jealousy burns us and doesn’t make us work harder.

 Attachment means “holding.”
 We are attached to our things, our name, and ourselves.
 Often it is not the things that really matter, but how we hold on to things as “mine.”
 Then if something goes wrong or we lose or damage “our” things, we feel pain.
 It is not the thing that is the problem.
 It is the holding on that causes unhappiness.

 Blind spots.
 What does that mean?
 It means not acknowledging our own errors.
 We create so much unhappiness because we don’t acknowledge our weaknesses.
 We need to know what we need to improve.

-But we must practice.
-We can’t just listen to a talk.
+But we really must practice.
+We can’t just listen to a talk and leave it there.
 That would be worthless.
 Please give some time to this just like a physical exercise, working on a relationship, or working at a job.

 - Overcoming Ego and Judgmental Mind